Logarithmic Riemann-Hilbert correspondences for rigid varieties: Application to Shimura Varieties

-\begin{rk} Theorems \ref{thm-loc-syst-B-comp} and \ref{thm-loc-syst-dR-comp} are not surprising when there are families of motives whose relative Betti, de Rham, and $p$-adic \'etale realizations define the three kinds of local systems $\BSh{\rep}_\bC$, $(\dRSh{\rep}_\bC, \nabla, \Fil^\bullet)$, and $\etSh{\rep}_{\AC{\bQ}_p}$.
-This is the case, for example, when $\Model_\levcp$ is a Shimura variety of PEL type, or more generally of Hodge type. \Ref{We will take advantage of this in Section \ref{sec-case-rank-one-} below.} But Theorem \ref{thm-loc-syst-B-comp} also applies to Shimura varieties associated with exceptional groups, over which there are \Pth{as yet} no known families of motives defining our three kinds of local systems. \end{rk}
+\begin{rk} Theorem \ref{thm-loc-syst-comp} and Corollary \ref{cor-etale-GM-period} are not surprising when there are families of motives whose relative Betti, de Rham, and $p$-adic \'etale realizations define the local systems $\BSh{\rep}_\bC$, $(\dRSh{\rep}_\bC, \nabla, \Fil^\bullet)$, and $\etSh{\rep}_{\AC{\bQ}_p}$, respectively.
+This is the case, for example, when $\Model_\levcp$ is a Shimura variety of Hodge type. \Pth{We will take advantage of this in Section \ref{sec-case-rank-one-} below.} But Theorem \ref{thm-loc-syst-comp} and Corollary \ref{cor-etale-GM-period} also apply to Shimura varieties associated with exceptional groups, over which there are \Pth{as yet} no known families of motives defining our local systems as above. \end{rk}